-Since 1985, the number of regular State employees, excluding employees who are not paid by State warrant such as state university employees, has ranged from a high of 68,573 in 1994 to low of 60,514 at the end of 2008.
+Since 1985, the number of regular State employees (excluding employees who are not paid by State warrant such as state university employees) has ranged from a high of 68,573 in 1994 to low of 58,538 at the end of 2009.
+The number of regular State employees at the end of Fiscal Year 2010 was 59,593.
 The State engages in collective bargaining with six employee unions representing 20 bargaining units, and generally operates under three-year agreements.
-The State recently completed negotiations and signed new agreements which expire in April through June 2012.
+The State's current collective bargaining agreements expire in April through June 2012.